 - Regular participation in GSS conferences, symposia, and events, and workshops on pedagogy and professionalization offered throughout the academic year;

 - A Ph.D thesis on a topic devoted in large part to gender and sexuality issues.
 Any questions about this focus can be addressed with the Program Director.

-- Upon completion of all of these requirements, and at the receipt of an M.A. or Ph.D. diploma in his or her discipline, the Director shall award the student a letter of certification in the Study of Women and Gender.
+- Upon completion of all of these requirements, and at the receipt of an M.A. or Ph.D. diploma in his or her discipline, the Director shall award the student a letter of certification in Gender and Sexuality Studies.

 Students seeking the certificate in gender and sexuality should contact Maria Papadakis at 258-5430 or firstname.lastname@example.org for more information.
 All students seeking this certificate must be currently enrolled at Princeton University as part of a degree-granting department.